tmonks/100-days-of-code/log.md

 Did another 10 challenges and finished the Basic Node and Express section on #freeCodeCamp.
 I'm really enjoying the backend so far, and I liked learning about how to get user input through route & query parameters and POST requests.

 ![Basic Node and Express challenges completed](https://pbs.twimg.com/media/EJuclYSXYAAuIOi?format=png&name=small)

+## Day 80: November 19, Tuesday
+D80 #100DaysOfCode
+Decided to start the API #freeCodeCamp projects, since I had a good idea of how to tackle the first one with the exercises I've done already, and I actually got the first two done!
+I'm totally enjoying not having to obsess over fonts, colors, and padding with the backend stuff!